 Monitoring for Hexavalent Chrome is required for newly permitted sites operating under the Waste Incineration Directive (WID).
 It is expected that all sites operating under the WID will eventually need to demonstrate compliance moving forward.

-Commenting on the recent extension to scope, Commercial & Operations Director Craig Batty said:
+Commenting on the recent extension to scope, Managing Director Tony Smith said:

 “Not only are we seeing growth year on year, but to be in our 20th year as a company with two new unique accreditations that very few consultancies in the field can boast demonstrates the professional and expert service that all of our consultants provide plus the depth and range of services that we as a leading environmental consultancy can offer.
 Further increasing the reasons to choose Envirocare for environmental services and demonstrates that both we and our customers are constantly striving to provide greater care for the environment.”

 Experts In Hexavalent Chromium VI Monitoring & Analysis